koz/github-repo-search/README.md

 ### Pages

 Page-level components are the top-level components rendered by `react-router` routes, those components are responsible for getting the necessary data, and pass it to the children components it uses to assemble the page.
+The page components also have a slightly different file structure from the other components, because it's lazy-loaded for code-splitting.
+On `index.js` file the component is actually exported wrapped by [loadable](https://loadable-components.com/), and having `LoadingPageComponent` as a fallback.

 ### Redux